Cinema of Commoning 2

 Salaam Cinema (Baku, Azerbaijan)

 Salaam Cinema is a community-based cinema and arts temple run by a team of artists and creatives.
-By occupying the former Molokan temple, Salaam aims to create social awareness, reclaim urban space for free cultural expression, and build bridges between different communities.
+By occupying a former Molokan temple, Salaam aims to create social awareness, reclaim urban space for free cultural expression, and build bridges between different communities.
 Salaam is more than just a community project; it serves as a safe space for isolated individuals, nurturing an environment for personal development through a collective approach.
 Salaam supports local artists and encourages community collaboration by building and sharing collective knowledge through informal education and experimental processes.
 It also offers a cultural program with a focus on the region.

 SİNEMA TRANSTOPIA (Berlin, Germany)

-SiNEMA TRANSTOPIA is a cinema experiment underpinned by an understanding of cinema as a space of social discourse, exchange and solidarity.
+SİNEMA TRANSTOPIA is a cinema experiment underpinned by an understanding of cinema as a space of social discourse, exchange and solidarity.
 Initially launched in 2020 at Haus der Statistik on Alexanderplatz, at its new location in Berlin-Wedding, SİNEMA TRANSTOPIA has established itself as a transnational space for film culture, art, knowledge and community, creating a bridge between urban space and film as cultural practice.
 Here a place is created where urbanity and transnationalism coexist, a place that enables access, stimulates discussion, educates, moves, provokes and encourages.

 “Transtopia” is the term used by migration researcher Erol Yıldız to describe spaces “where transnational ties and connections converge, are reinterpreted, and condense into everyday contexts.”
 Following on from this, SİNEMA TRANSTOPIA links geographies both near and far, taking into consideration their narratives, pasts, presents and futures.
 Cinema here becomes a meeting place where people come together not only to witness film, but to experience a space of lively discourse, of living, working and learning together.
 SİNEMA TRANSTOPIA thus stands for a cinema that sees itself as a social place simultaneously committed to local and international communities, one that regards film-historical work as the work of cultural remembrance and that is dedicated to a diversity of film culture and film art.